-Achieving a sustainable transportation system in Toronto must recognize that most of Toronto's traffic problems originate in the suburbs, including in the northern half of Toronto, where 1.3 million residents and 300,000 jobs today will increase by approximately 30% by 2051.
-Until there is a practical public transit alternative to driving across northern Toronto or to/from northern Toronto, congestion on Highway 401, the Don Valley Parkway, and many other roads will worsen.
-The number of cars and trucks that use Highway 401 between Derry Road and Liverpool Road - more than a million every day - will increase to the point of gridlock for long periods each day.
-That must not be allowed to happen.
+Achieving a sustainable transportation system in Toronto must recognize that most of Toronto's traffic problems originate in the suburbs, including in the northern half of Toronto, where 1.3 million residents and 300,000 jobs today will increase by approximately 30% or more by 2051.
+Highway 401 in the core of the Toronto area is at risk of becoming non-functional due to traffic gridlock.
+The Premier of Ontario has recognized the danger and has proposed to add highway capacity by way of a tunnel under Highway 401.
+The end result may be better traffic flow on Highway 401; however, congestion will merely be moved onto municipal roads, which will by themselves be facing worsening congestion.

+Until there is a practical public transit alternative to driving across northern Toronto or to/from northern Toronto, congestion will worsen on Highway 401, the Don Valley Parkway, and many other roads.
+Gridlock must not be allowed to happen.